nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Adding a member

 ### Editing a member
+This uses the `editm` command.
+You can refer to the command [here](#https://ay2324s1-cs2103t-w15-3.github.io/tp/UserGuide.html#414-editing-a-member-editmember-or-editm).

+1. General command usage.
+   1. Prerequisites: The member to be edited must **NOT** have the `phone` field edited to be the same as another member's phone number.
+   2. Test case 1: `editm 1 /name Susan Tan /phone 98765444 /email susantan@xyzmail.com /telegram @susantan /tag friend`<br>
+      Expected Outcome: The first member in the member list will be edited with the given name, phone number, email, telegram handle and tag (that replaces all previously inputted tags).
+      This member's card will be updated to reflect the changes.
+   3. Test case 2: `editm /name Sally`<br>
+      Expected Outcome: An invalid command message will be shown as the member index is missing from the command.
+      No changes will be made to the member.
+   4. Test case 3: `editm 1`<br>
+      Expected Outcome: An error message indicating that no fields are entered will be shown.
+      No changes will be made to the member.

+2. Duplicate phone numbers.
+   1. Prerequisites: At least 2 members in the member list.
+The/ A member that is **NOT** being edited must have the phone number set to `98765432`.
+   2. Test case 1: `editm 1 /phone 98765432`<br>
+   Expected Outcome: An error message indicating that another member has the same phone number will be shown.
+   No changes will be made to the member.

 ### Finding a member
 This uses the `findm` command.
 You can refer to the command [here](#https://ay2324s1-cs2103t-w15-3.github.io/tp/UserGuide.html#412-finding-members-findmember-or-findm).